sandialabs/seismic_boed/README.md

 |... | ... | ... |
 |Line 6+N| Sensor N: Lat, Long, Noise Std, Length of sensor output vec, Sensor type| 40.0, -110.0,0.1,2,0 |

 Note that for HPC simulations, # Synthetic events to test and # Possible Events in the event space must be divisible by the number of cores.
 For example this configuration is valid if ncores = 1,2,4,8,16, or 32.
+Also note that (# Synthetic Events) x (# Possible Events) x (# Ralizations) must be less than 2147483647 due to MPI constraints.

 ## Running the Analysis code (eig_calc.py) <a name="ARunning"></a>
 This code assumes you are running it on skybridge where the number of cores per node is 16.
 For ghost the number of cores is 36.
 If you are running locally on your machine, you do not have to worry about the number of cores per node.
 For HPC systems, before running the code you have to request access to a certain number of cores/nodes.
 This can be done either interactively or with a batch script.